codeforbtv/baby-equipment-exchange/README.md

 10. select the Attach to Container inline action on the container you want to connect to
 11. verify your connection by going to the remote tab in VScode
 12. open folder and navigate to /home/user/projects/baby-equipment-exchange/
+13. Create a new file called serviceAccount.json, you need to contact the repo admin to get the content of this file
-13. open a new terminal in VScode (verify that it's connected to the container not your host machine) the following command should start the emulators and the app:
+14. open a new terminal in VScode (verify that it's connected to the container not your host machine) the following command should start the emulators and the app:
 ```
+export GOOGLE_APPLICATION_CREDENTIALS="/home/user/projects/baby-equipment-exchange/serviceAccount.json"
 export FIREBASE_CONFIG="$(cat /home/user/projects/baby-equipment-exchange/firebaseConfig.json)"
 npm run dev

 ```
-14. see the output you can run in your host machine browser http://localhost:3000
+15. see the output you can run in your host machine browser http://localhost:3000